Truma iNet System - Control your Comfort

 All the instructions are available online and on the app too.

 PRIMA is an approved Truma distributor and supplier of OEM equipment for Bailey caravans and motorhome, where Truma and Alde heating systems are fitted as standard.
-Our knowledgeable team are available to help with compatibility and technical queries about iNet and other Truma parts and fittings.
+Our knowledgeable team are available to help with compatibility and technical queries about the Truma iNet System and other Truma parts and fittings.